Approximate Message Passing with Rigorous Guarantees for Pooled Data and Quantitative Group Testing: Abstract

 \section{Abstract}

 In the \textit{pooled data} problem, the goal is to identify the categories associated with a large collection of items via a sequence of pooled tests.
 Each pooled test reveals the number of items of each category within the pool.
 We study an approximate message passing (AMP) algorithm for estimating the categories and rigorously characterize its performance, in both the noiseless and noisy settings.
 For the noiseless setting, we show that the AMP algorithm is equivalent to one recently proposed by El Alaoui et~al. Our results provide a rigorous version of their performance guarantees, previously obtained via non-rigorous techniques.
 For the case of pooled data with two categories, known as \textit{quantitative group testing} (QGT), we use the AMP guarantees to compute precise limiting values of the false positive rate and the false negative rate.
 Though the pooled data problem and QGT are both instances of estimation in a linear model, existing AMP theory cannot be directly applied since the design matrices are binary valued.
-The key technical ingredient in our result is a rigorous analysis of AMP for generalized linear models defined via generalized white noise design matrices.
+The key technical ingredient in our analysis is a rigorous asymptotic characterization of AMP for generalized linear models defined via generalized white noise design matrices.
 This result, established using a recent universality result of Wang et al., is of independent interest.
 Our theoretical results are validated by numerical simulations.
 For comparison, we propose estimators based on convex relaxation and iterative thresholding, without providing theoretical guarantees.
-Our simulations indicate that AMP outperforms the convex programming estimator for a range of QGT scenarios, but the convex program performs better for pooled data with three categories.
+The simulations indicate that AMP consistently outperforms these estimators.